Framingham Centre Common Cultural District

 Over the past few years, the City of Framingham is partnering with a number of key local institutions in Framingham Centre to submit an application to the State to designate the Framingham Centre Common Cultural District.

-We have made great progress over the past year on our cultural district designation!
 On October 3, 2018, we held a public meeting on the district at Edgell Memorial Library.
 You can view the presentation from that event here Version Options Framingham Centre Common Cultural District Headline.
-In February of 2019, the City submitted the formal application to the Massachusetts Cultural Council for cultural district designation.
-In the spring, we worked with a Framingham State University Graphic Design class to develop a logo for the cultural district.
+In February of 2019, the City submitted the formal application to the Massachusetts Cultural Council (MCC) for cultural district designation.
+In the spring of 2019, we worked with a Framingham State University Graphic Design class to develop a logo for the cultural district.

 The Framingham Centre Common Cultural District will be located in the area of our historic Centre Common, which is anchored by several of the City’s most significant cultural organizations.
 Our founding partner organizations include the Framingham History Center, Framingham State University, and the Danforth Art Museum – which will shortly relocate to their new home in the Jonathan Maynard Building.

 - Establish the district as a tourist destination